la2050/archive/_projects/2014/ca-youth-jobs-tour-los-angeles-stops.md

     - East LA
     - South LA
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Learn” metrics?:
+    - >-
+      Percentage of community college students completing a certificate, degree, or transfer-related program in six years
+    - Youth unemployment and underemployment
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher education institutions, and the workforce) (Dream Metric)
   impact_metrics: >-
     Our Los Angeles Youth Jobs Tour will build solutions and buy-in to address high youth unemployment in partnership with young Angelenos.
 We’ll